heroku-examples/heroku-tdx25-minihack-instructions/README.md

     <img src="images/operation.jpg" width="80%">

-    Congrulations you have just brought the power of Heroku into your Salefsorce org and to the finger tips of your developers and admins!

     In the following steps you will configure an Agentforce Action for one of the above operations.

 4. **Grant Permissions to the Heroku application**